giantswarm/rfc/ 0016-capi-upgrades/0016-capi-upgrades.md

 ## Reasoning

-As part of the Cluster API (CAPI) Hive Sprint, the `upgrades hive` decided to create a document to gather all actions need to be done in order to upgrade a workload cluster successfully.
+As part of the Cluster API (CAPI) Hive Sprint, the `upgrades hive` decided to create a document to gather all actions need to be done in order to upgrade a workload cluster successfully as well as bring the functionality we have already built to trigger the upgrades.

 ## Scope

 This document only cover the action to upgrade the workload cluster without solving problems of versioning of the different CAPI controllers and/or deciding which controller reconcile a cluster.

-At the same time all the automation on top of the upgrades, like freeze periods or maintainance windows, are out of the scope here.
+At the same time all the automation on top of the upgrades, like freeze periods or maintainance windows, are out of the scope here ([include in RFC 0015](/0015-automatic-cluster--upgrades)).

 ## Context